This article will give a detailed discussion on metal shims.

 EDM Wire Cutting

-Wire-cut EDM is an incredibly accurate electrothermic separation method for conductive materials when applied to metal.
-In contrast to other cutting techniques (such as drilling, milling, and turning), it creates an electrical charge between the cutting wire and the workpiece, which is the metal shim, instead of mechanically removing material.
+Wire-cut EDM is an exceptionally precise electrothermic separation method used for cutting conductive materials, particularly metals.
+Unlike traditional cutting techniques like drilling, milling, or turning, this process generates an electrical charge between the cutting wire and the workpiece, which in this case is the metal shim, to separate material instead of mechanically removing it.

 Turning